Français

 read bio

-In her previous ten years’ experience with the union, she was director and then vice-president of her local executive, info-mobilization officer (AMI), and APTS provincial representative for Montérégie-Est. She was particularly active in organizing the last union allegiance campaign.
+In over ten years’ experience with the APTS, she was director and then vice-president of her local executive, info-mobilization officer (AMI), and APTS provincial representative for Montérégie-Est. She was particularly active in organizing the last union allegiance campaign.

 Émilie Charbonneau has also actively fought for causes that are important to her such as the environment, and has supported various political campaigns.